Book Reviews

 The Lee Bros.
 Simple Fresh Southern

-In this Southern cook book, Matt Lee and Ted Lee show home cooks that South Carolina regional American cuisine can be simple to make and light to eat.
-Southern cooking recipes don't have to be deep-fried.
+In this Southern cookbook, Matt Lee and Ted Lee show home cooks that South Carolina regional American cuisine can be simple to make and light to eat.
+Recipes don't have to be deep-fried.
 The quick and easy dinner recipes in Simple Fresh Southern range from drinks and appetizers to main courses and desserts.

-To select the simple Southern recipes for the cook book, the Lee brothers evaluated how long it took to shop, prepare, cook and clean up for each recipe.
-Some of their easy Southern recipes are out-of-the-box versions of Southern cuisine, such as rice pudding pops.
-Other simple recipes, such as mint julep panna cotta, convert international cuisine into Southern foods.
+To select the simple recipes for the cookbook, the Lee brothers evaluated how long it took to shop, prepare, cook and clean up for each recipe.
+Some of their easy recipes are out-of-the-box versions of Southern cuisine, such as rice pudding pops.
+Other easy recipes, such as mint julep panna cotta, convert international cuisine into Southern foods.

 Each chapter of The Lee Bros.
 Simple Fresh Southern begins with an introduction and a list of recipes.
-In the recipe introductions, the Lee brothers provide sources for ingredients, cooking tips and serving suggestions.
+In the recipe introductions, the authors provide sources for ingredients, cooking tips and serving suggestions.

 Garnish It sidebars suggest toppings for the Southern recipes (e.g., top lemon-glazed sweet potatoes with sour cream mixed with curry powder or garam masala and kosher salt to taste).